Destination West!

 Picture

 The Biscuit Basin only covers a small area, but there is a high concentration of unusual geothermal features awaiting to be experienced in this unique place, which include plenty of small inedible biscuits!
-In fact, the features of the Biscuit Basin are so far removed from what can be considered normal, the initial visual impression will be on par with a science fiction movie scene of an extreme badlands area on a distant planet.
-The strangest of natural geological oddities can be viewed along the boardwalk hiking trail and the steam rising from the ground will certainly create an atmosphere of mythical proportions!
+The physical appearance of Biscuit Basin are so far removed from what can be considered normal, that the initial visual impression will be on par with a science fiction movie setting.
+The strangest of natural geological oddities can be viewed along the boardwalk hiking trail and the steam rising from the ground will certainly create an atmosphere of mythical proportions.

 0 Comments